Skip to main content

 Amisha Wallia, MD

-My clinical research is focused on the disease state of diabetes mellitus, with application to high risk populations such as solid organ transplant patients.
-My research portfolio includes retrospective cohort studies, small and large clinical trials and intervention studies, and quantitative research methods examining patient safety and quality improvement.
+Dr Wallia's clinical research is focused on the disease state of diabetes mellitus, with application to high risk populations such as solid organ transplant patients.
+Her research portfolio includes retrospective cohort studies, small and large clinical trials and intervention studies, and quantitative research methods examining patient safety and quality improvement.

 Co-Mentors